guozonghao96/BeyondBoundingBox/README.md

 ![Framework](./docs/framework.pdf)

+# Thanks mmlab for re-implementating my code in [mmrotate](https://github.com/open-mmlab/mmrotate).
+# Welcome to use it and cite my paper.

 ## Installation
-Thanks mmlab for re-implementating my code in [mmrotate](https://github.com/open-mmlab/mmrotate).

-Welcome to use it and cite my paper.

 My official implementation is as following: